Chinchillas make a variety of sounds.

 This is relatively common with chinchillas and a dispute is bound to happen.

-It is clear at this point in this post that chinchillas have a wide variety of sounds, noises, and even postures that they use to communicate.
+It is clear at this point that chinchillas have a wide variety of sounds, noises, and even postures that they use to communicate.

-The best thing you can do as the owner is to continue to get better at understanding what each noise and sound means and responding accordingly in order to keep your chinchilla safe, happy, and healthy.
+The best thing you can do as an owner is to continue to get better at understanding what each noise and sound means and respond accordingly, in order to keep your chinchilla safe, happy, and healthy.

-Chili and I wish you the best of luck with your new chinchilla and hope you begin to learn your chinchilla sounds and noises as quickly as possible to further your communication skills even deeper with your new chinchilla.
+Chili and I wish you the best of luck with your new chinchilla and hope you begin to learn your chinchilla noises as quickly as possible to further your communication skills even deeper with your new pet.

 Does your chinchilla make any noises that I have not listed in this post?

-Do you have any further advice you can provide the readers about chinchilla sounds and noises that may help us all to communicate with our chinchilla’s even more effectively?
+Do you have any further advice for other readers about chinchilla sounds that could help us all communicate with our chinchillas more effectively?

 Be sure to share those thoughts, stories, and concerns by dropping a comment below.